 To bring down a fever and make your child more comfortable, you can use acetaminophen (Children's Tylenol) or ibuprofen (Children's Motrin or Advil) if they're over 6 months old.
 Read the package to make sure you give the right dose for their weight and age.

 To help your little one feel better, let them get lots of rest and try one of these home remedies:

 Extra fluids.
-Nurse your infant more often.
+Nurse your infant more often or give them Pedialyte.
 In babies over 6 months, you can also give water and 100% fruit juice.
 The added fluid will prevent dehydration and keep your child’s nose and mouth moist.

 Spray saline and suck out mucus.
-If your baby has trouble breathing through a stuffed nose, spray a few drops of a saline (saltwater) solution into each nostril to loosen the mucus.
+If your baby has trouble breathing through a stuffed nose, spray a few drops of a saline (saltwater) solution (commonly available in pharmacies) into each nostril to loosen the mucus.
 Then use a bulb syringe to remove the mucus.
 Squeeze the bulb and then place the tip into your child's nostril.
 Release the bulb to gently suction out the mucus.
 Wash the tip of the syringe with soap and water after each use.
 If you make your own saline solution, use distilled water or boiled tap water.

 Turn on a humidifier.
 A cool-mist humidifier will add moisture to the air and keep your baby's nose from drying out.
 Wash out the machine after each use to prevent bacteria and mold buildup.

 If your child has croup, inhaling warm steam in the bathroom or exposure to cool air may help with the barky cough symptoms.